Programme of the Education Department

 Better education for better democracies - Education policy

 The Education Department’s programme is determined by the Council of Europe’s member States.
 The objective of the programme is to help develop a culture of democracy through quality education.

 The Council of Europe achieves this aim through intergovernmental co-operation (committees and working groups) and by favouring exchanges of information and innovative policies and practices (networks) at pan-European level, as well as peer-to-peer learning among member States (seminars, symposiums and conferences).

 The main target groups of the programme are policy makers in ministries of education in member States and other public education actors from specialised agencies as well as higher education institutions and universities and non-governmental organisations.

 Capacity-building and co-operation activities are carried out in several priority geographical areas that include Eastern Partnership countries and South-East Europe.
 Regional co-operation is fostered through summer academies for democracy and human rights in central Europe, South-East Europe and the Baltic States.

-The Education Department operates its two-year programme through specific activities carried out by several international project teams that:
+The Education Department operates through specific activities carried out by several international project teams that: